Nature and Conservation

 Ecosystems and Biodiversity

 Middle America is recognized as an important endemic bird area of the world.
 In this regard, Guatemala covers two main areas: the Northern Central American Highlands, classified as an urgent priority for conservation, and the Northern Central American Pacific Slope, classified as a high priority (Bibby et al. 1992).
-Some of the endemic species for these regions are: Horned Guan (Oreophasis derbianus), Highland Guan (Penelopina nigra), Blue-throated Motmot (Aspatha gularis), Green-throated Mountain-gem (Lampornis viridipallens), Rufous Sabrewing (Campylopterus rufus), and Fulvous Owl (Strix fulvescens) (Stotz et al. 1996).
+Principally based on high endemism, 21 Important Bird Areas (IBA) were designated in Guatemala by BirdLife International (Eisermann & Avendaño 2009).
+Some of the endemic species for these regions are: Horned Guan, Highland Guan, Blue-throated Motmot, Green-throated Mountain-gem, Rufous Sabrewing, Azure-rumped Tanager, Pink-headed Warbler, Goldman's Warbler, Bearded Screech-Owl, and Fulvous Owl.
+More information on Guatemala's regional endemic birds.

 Climate

-Guatemala is often called the land of the eternal spring, however this can be misleading.
-While in Guatemala you can experience comfortable spring breezes, hot and humid tropical weather and very cold nights (below 0°C ), all in the same day, depending on where in Guatemala you are.
+Guatemala is sometimes called land of eternal spring, however, this can be misleading.
+While in Guatemala you can experience comfortable spring breezes, hot and humid tropical weather and chilly nights (below 0°C).

-The average annual temperature in the highlands above 3,000 meters (9840 ft) is 15°C (59°F), while in the lowlands the average is 25°C (77°F).
-In the lowlands the temperature can reach 38°C (89°F) or higher and the months with the highest temperatures are from May to July.
-Precipitation is highest on the Atlantic slope of the eastern cordillera, and ranges between 4000 and 6000 mm in a year.
+The average annual temperature in the highlands above 3,000 meters (9,840 ft) is 15°C (59°F), while in the lowlands the average temperature is 25°C (77°F).
+In the lowlands the temperature can reach 40°C (104°F) or higher and the months with the highest temperatures are from April to July.
+Precipitation is highest on the Atlantic slope of the eastern cordillera, and ranges between 4,000 and 6,000 mm per year.
 By contrast, the driest areas in the Motagua valley in eastern Guatemala receive less than 600 mm of rain per year.

 Vulcanism and Tectonic

-Central America is one of the most active volcanic areas, caused by the meeting of five tectonic plates.
+Central America is an active volcanic area, caused by the dynamics along the edges of five tectonic plates.
 In Guatemala the North American Plate meets the Caribbean Plate along the Motagua fault traversing the country from West to East.
 The Cocos Plate moves toward the North American and the Caribbean Plate, forming a subduction zone along the Middle American deep-sea trench (Weyl 1980).
-Plate movements cause various small earthquakes each year.
-Strong earthquakes in the past have caused entire cities to change location.
-In Guatemala there are 33 volcanoes along the pacific coast.
-The most active volcanoes in central America are located in this volcanic chain, including the ’Fuego’, ’Pacaya’ and ’Santiaguito’ volcanoes, which have been active throughout the last decade.
-Two of the most beautiful lakes in Guatemala, Atitlán and Amatitlán, were formed by subterranean withdrawal of magma, and are an example of the so- called caldera lakes (Coates 1997).
+Plate movements cause several small earthquakes each year and several strong earthquakes with severe demage have been recorded in Guatemalan history.
+In Guatemala there are 33 volcanoes along the Pacific coast.
+The most active volcanoes in Central America are located in this volcanic chain, including the Fuego, Pacaya, and Santiaguito volcanoes, which have been active throughout the last decade.
+Two of the most beautiful lakes in Guatemala, Atitlán and Amatitlán, were formed by subterranean withdrawal of magma, and are examples of caldera lakes (Coates 1997).

 Conservation

-The main threats to natural resources in Guatemala are similar between protected and non-protected areas: Forest fires, expansion of the agricultural frontier, illegal extraction and trading of animals for pets, and the sale of ornamental plants and precious woods.
+The main threats to natural resources in Guatemala are similar between protected and non-protected areas: Forest fires, expansion of the agricultural frontier, mining, illegal extraction and trading of animals for pets, and the sale of ornamental plants and precious woods.
 In areas close to human population centers, deforestation is the main threat since the local custom is to prepare land for farming by slashing and burning any trees or underbrush in the area to be farmed.
-In addition, monocultures are expanding rapidly in Guatemala due to the need to produce more efficiently to be able to compete in big export markets.
+In addition, monoculture cash crops such as oil palm plantations are expanding rapidly in Guatemala due to a lack of regulation and land use planning.

 References